gnpapers/gn2-progress-report/1_accomplishments.md

 We participated in Phylotastic project and in training students about programming techniques, test-driven development, agile programming techniques.
-Also we trained studens in using Global Names tools.
+Also we trained students in using Global Names tools.

 We participated in 3 hackathons and 2 workshops sharing approaches we use, and learning from other groups about usage of Scala and Spark technologies.